 - INDICATIVE – is a great analytics tool for growth marketers, product managers, and data analysts who want a complete picture of their customer behavior data.
 Behavioral analytics platform designed to help teams get actionable insights from customer data in order to optimize customer engagement, conversion, and retention.
 Indicative integrates all sources of behavioral data together (e.g. websites, mobile apps, marketing automation, CRM, help desk, etc.), and enables complex data analysis using drag-and-drop in a web browser.
 Managing and analyzing this data requires no code or SQL knowledge.

-- CHARTBEAT – It is focused primarily on real-time data and real time analytics.
-In short, this is a tool, which lives in the preset.
-Its robust dashboard, IPhone app and email alerts notify you immediately of any server crash, or traffic spikes.
-Their clientele include Billboard, Fox News, Foursquare, and Time.
+- CHARTBEAT – It is focused primarily on real-time data and real-time analytics.
+In short, this is a tool, which lives in the present.
+Its robust dashboard, iPhone app, and email alerts notify you immediately of any server crash or traffic spikes.
+Their clientele includes Billboard, Fox News, Foursquare, and Time.

 - FACEBOOK INSIGHTS – For Facebook Insights, there are many free tools that simply measured to help you track Twitter, LinkedIn, Pinterest and more.
 Also, it has some paid tools like Buzzsumo and Moz Content, which help you to track your website content and your competitor’s content performance as well.